benie-joy-possi/skills-github-pages/index.md

 ---
-title: Welcome to my blog
+title: Welcome to my first blog
 ---
+**this blog was made on the 25 october 2024